 1. Pre Retirement Checklist – Initial retirement planning

 Educate yourself – You’ve already started if you’re reading this, great job!
-Even if you decide to hire a professional, like a financial advisor, you should still educate yourself on the basics – after all, it’s your retirement!
+Even if you decide to hire a professional, like a qualified and certified fee-only fiduciary financial advisor, you should still educate yourself on the basics – after all, it’s your retirement!

 Keeping retirement strategies at the forefront will help you reach your goals.
-Consider reading about the topic, here are a couple of suggestions:
+Consider reading up on retirement planning.
+Here are a couple of suggestions:

 - Retire Inspired by Chris Hogan